How Long Does it Take for HHC to Kick In?

 Tincture

-The other method of consumption is tincture, which is more or less just THC that is mixed in with some kind of carrier oil.
-With a tincture, the method of application is sublingual, which means that you put it right under your tongue.
+The other method of consumption is tincture, which is HHC mixed in a carrier oil.
+The best method of application for tinctures is sublingual, meaning you put the oil right under your tongue.

-This absorbs into your bloodstream, and it should take about one hour for the effects to kick in, with the high lasting for anywhere between three and six hours, depending on the factors discussed above.
-Because tinctures often come with droppers, dosing them is usually easier than with other consumption methods.
+This allows it to absorb into your bloodstream, and it should take about one hour for the effects to kick in.
+The high can last 3-6 hours, depending on the factors discussed earlier on.
+Because tinctures often come with droppers, dosing them is usually easier compared to other consumption methods.

 How Long Does HHC Last?

-Depending on the method of consumption, the high from HHC lasts anywhere from 1 to 12 hours.
-If we are talking about smoking, the high will usually top out at around 2 hours, maybe 3 at most, which can also be said for vaping, although vaping may give you an extra 30 or 60 minutes.
+Depending on the consumption method, the high lasts anywhere from 1 to 12 hours.
+With smoking, the high will usually top out at around 2 hours, maybe 3 at most, which can also be said for vaping, although vaping may give you an extra 30-60 minutes.

-As mentioned above, this does depend on the potency and quantity of HHC that you consume, your metabolism, the consumption method, and your size and weight, as well as your overall tolerance towards cannabinoids.
+With tinctures, the high can last for up to 6 hours, while edibles give you anywhere from 8 to 12 hours.
+However, this depends on the potency and quantity of HHC consumed, metabolism, consumption method, and your size and weight, as well as your overall tolerance.

-As a beginner, if it is your first time, starting with around 15 mg of HHC is recommended.
+As a beginner, start with around 15 mg of HHC.
 You can always take more after.
-Although, most edibles usually contain between 20 and 30 mg, which is a pretty standard dose.
+Most edibles usually contain between 20 and 30 mg, which is a pretty standard dose.

 Is HHC Safe?

-At this time, it does appear as though the HCC is perfectly safe to consume.
+At this time, it does appear as though HCC is perfectly safe to consume.
 It may have some minor side effects, such as tiredness, red eyes, a headache, dizziness, and other small side effects often associated with THC and cannabinoids in general.
-That said, other than some minor side effects, it does appear to be perfectly safe.

-As long as the HHC is derived from a hemp plant and contains less than 0.3% Delta-9 THC, it should be perfectly legal, as stated by the 2018 Farm Bill.
+As long as the HHC is derived from a hemp plant with no more than 0.3% Delta-9 THC, it should be perfectly legal per the 2018 Farm Bill.
+However, some states like Minnesota and Florida have passed legislation specifically outlawing HHC.
+So be sure to double check HHC's legal status in your state before attempting to purchase it.

 Does HHC Come Up in a Drug Test?

-Some anecdotal evidence would suggest that HHC does not come up in a drug test.
-However, there is no proof either way to 100% confirm whether or not HHC will show up in a drug test.
+Anecdotal evidence suggests HHC does not come up in a drug test.
+However, there is no concrete proof of whether, or not, HHC shows up in a drug test.